derdanielb/Dota-2-Chat-Wheel-Soundboard/README.md

 # Dota-2-Chat-Wheel-Soundboard
 This is a small project to re-integrate chat wheel sounds to Dota 2.
-I created a soundboard that will play all compendium chat wheel sounds via ingame voice chat to you and your teammates.
+I created a soundboard that plays all compendium chat wheel sounds via ingame voice chat to you and your teammates.

 ![Soundboard](https://github.com/derdanielb/Dota-2-Chat-Wheel-Soundboard/raw/master/readme/application.png "Soundboard")

 ## Installation
-For this setup we need two downloads.
-The soundboard and an audio driver.
+For this setup two downloads are needed: The soundboard and an audio driver.
 ### Downloads

 1. Download the precompiled [Chat Wheel Soundboard](https://github.com/derdanielb/Dota-2-Chat-Wheel-Soundboard/releases/download/1.0/ChatWheelSoundboard.zip)
 2. Download the tool [VB-Audio Virtual Cable](https://www.vb-audio.com/Cable/index.htm#DownloadCable) (Any other audio tool that can send playback sound to a recording device will work)

-### Setup
+### Setup (5 Steps)

 *Please remember your previous settings if change anything.*

 1. __Install the **VB-Audio Virtual Cable**:__
 Setup requires to be run in Administrator Mode.
-Please refer to Tool Documentation.
+Please refer to Tool Documentation (actually it only a one-button-installation).
 NOTE: Any other audio tool that can emulate playback sound to a recording source will work aswell.